interlock-network/knowledgebase-public/README.md

 our knowledge in a way that preserves history and is easily searchable.
 Git handles the history part, and the searchability can be achieved in numerous ways thanks for the simplicity of plain-text format.
-We also want a place where can do both linear and non-linear exploration.
+We also want a place where we can do both linear and non-linear exploration.
 The articles themselves are linear, but the knowledge-base is non-linear since articles are connected via cross-links.
-Furthermore, one can achieve a pseudo-linear presentation by have a linear list of article links (as a kind of recommended reading order).
+Furthermore, one can achieve a pseudo-linear presentation by having a linear list of article links (as a kind of recommended reading order).

 ## Structure